Payment Gateway Setup (Stripe)

 endpoint-secret = Your Endpoint/Webhook Secret Signing Key.

-[4] The following parameters are optional and can be included if you know what they mean:
+[4] The following parameter is optional and can be included if you know what it means:

 locale = 2 digit valid Stripe locale